Alliedium/awesome-devops/76_devspace_part_1_29-jun-2023/README.md

 ## Prerequisites

 1. `Manjaro` Linux is installed.
 Follow [instructions](https://github.com/Alliedium/awesome-linux-config/tree/master/manjaro) to install manjaro.
-2. `K3D` is installed. `K3D` is already installed if you used scripts from the previous link.
+2. `K3D` is installed. `K3D` is already installed if you used scripts from the previous link, if it is not, follow the [instructions](https://k3d.io/v5.5.2/#install-current-latest-release)
 3. `OpenLens` is installed.
 View [instructions](https://github.com/MuhammedKalkan/OpenLens) to install.
 4. `DevSpace` is installed.
 Follow the [instructions](https://www.devspace.sh/docs/getting-started/installation?x0=5) to install.
 5. `micromamba` is installed. `micromamba` is already installed if you used scripts from p.
-1.
+1. If micromamba is not installed, follow the [instructions](https://mamba.readthedocs.io/en/latest/installation.html)

 ## `DevSpace` Quick start
 1. Clone project and go to the project directory